pascaltribel/PyAWD/README.md

 ## Documentation
 The API documentation is available [here](https://pascaltribel.github.io/pyawd/).
-Basic help is provided for each class and function, and is accessible via the Python `help()` function.
+Basic help is provided for each class and function and is accessible via the Python `help()` function.
+We provide a bunch of Notebooks to start using the tool.
+Those are readable online:
+- [`ScalarAcousticWavePropagation.ipynb`](https://pascaltribel.github.io/pyawd/pyawd/ScalarAcousticWavePropagation.html): an introduction to PDE solving and simulation using Devito applied on the scalar acoustic wave propagation
+- [`VectorAcousticWavePropagation.ipynb`](https://pascaltribel.github.io/pyawd/pyawd/VectorAcousticWavePropagation.html): an introduction to PDE solving and simulation using Devito applied on the vector acoustic wave propagation
+- [`VectorAcousticWaveDataset.ipynb`](https://pascaltribel.github.io/pyawd/pyawd/VectorAcousticWaveDataset.html): an introduction to the VectorAcousticWaveDataset possibilities
+- [`Marmousi.ipynb`](https://pascaltribel.github.io/pyawd/pyawd/Marmousi.html): a visualisation of the Marmousi velocity field used in the simulations
+- [`Interrogators.ipynb`](https://pascaltribel.github.io/pyawd/pyawd/Interrogators.html): an introduction to the PyAWD Interrogators usage
+- [`GenerateVectorAcousticWaveDataset.ipynb`](https://pascaltribel.github.io/pyawd/pyawd/GenerateVectorAcousticWaveDataset.html): how to generate dataset using `pyawd`
+- [`SpatioTemporalVaryingWavePropagationSpeedField.ipynb`](https://pascaltribel.github.io/pyawd/pyawd/SpatioTemporalVaryingWavePropagationSpeedField.html): how to create a spatio-temporal varying propagation field

 ## Getting started